leafsphp/new-docs/leaf/v/2.4.2/core/auth.md

 <!-- markdownlint-disable no-inline-html -->
 # ✨ Leaf Simple Auth

-## Intro

-Setting up a login and sign-up system can sometimes be a very unpleasant experience, especially for new devs.
-For pro devs, the challenge is "the standard".
-For this, Leaf has prepared something really simple.
+Simple auth is a module which takes away the pain involved with anything authentication related: logins, signups, updating users, tokens, ...
+The main focus of simple auth is to allow you do all of the above in nothing more than one line of code (unless of course you include customizations for how these features work).

-This version of leaf uses static methods, so there's no need to initialize auth anymore.
+Auth in versions 2.4.2+ use static methods, so there's no need to initialize auth anymore.
 After connecting to your database, you can simply go ahead and use any method you want to.

 To connect to your database, you can add your db credentials in `connect` or use `autoConnect` if you've already configured your database in your `.env` file.